SuperEduBros/supermathbros/README.md

 widescreen and more. there is also going to be a collection

-with this and others like Super Spelling Bros or Super Language
+with this and others like Super Spelling Bros and Super Language

 Bros.
 It is also co-op with online multiplayer coming post-release